General Information Help

 - If you have an old card, destroy the old card by cutting it into multiple pieces, particularly around the card's numbers.

-- If you have your old card within Mobile Wallet, delete it and load your new card.
+- If you have your old card within Digital Wallet, delete it and load your new card.

 Page: 2 of 2